FAQs

 How does Hasura scale vertically and horizontally?

 Hasura Cloud lets you scale your applications automatically without having to think about the number of instances, cores, memory, thresholds etc. You can keep increasing your number of concurrent users and the number of API calls and Hasura Cloud will figure out the optimizations auto-magically.
-Hasura Cloud can load balance queries and subscriptions across read replicas while sending all mutations and Metadata API calls to the master.
+Hasura Cloud can route queries and subscriptions across read replicas while sending all mutations and Metadata API calls to the master.
 Learn more about Horizontal scaling with Hasura, here.
 Additionally, Hasura Community Edition can be scaled horizontally by adding more Hasura instances to your deployment.

 Hasura allows analyzing queries to identify the slow running calls and use Indexes to improve the performance.
 Learn more here.